Maryland’s Sports Wagering Law

 SWL § 9-1E-15 authorizes the creation of the Sports Wagering Application Review Commission (SWARC) which will review all potential sports wagering applicants and award licenses based on criteria to be set forth in regulations.
 To the extent permitted by federal and state law, SWARC will actively seek to achieve racial, ethnic and gender diversity when approving applicants.
 Other criteria used to determine which applicants are approved must still be developed, and may include business plans and physical location.

 SWARC is an independent body, separate from either the Maryland Lottery and Gaming Control Agency or Maryland Lottery and Gaming Control Commission, though Maryland Lottery and Gaming and Department of Legislative Services staff will assist the SWARC with its work.
-SWARC will consist of seven members – three appointed by the Governor, two by the Maryland Senate and two by the Maryland House of Delegates.
-SWARC’s members have not yet been named.
+SWARC consists of seven members – three appointed by the Governor, two by the Maryland Senate and two by the Maryland House of Delegates.

 Step 2: Sports wagering license background investigation by Maryland Lottery and Gaming

 Applications awarded by SWARC will be referred to Maryland Lottery and Gaming, which will conduct criminal and financial background investigations to determine whether the applicants are qualified to be issued a sports wagering license.

 What is Maryland Lottery and Gaming’s role in sports wagering?

 In addition to conducting licensing background investigations and issuing sports wagering licenses, Maryland Lottery and Gaming will serve as regulator of the state’s sports wagering market.
 MLGCA staff will promulgate and enforce sports wagering operational and licensing regulations.
 Agency staff will also monitor sports wagering revenues and contributions to the state and report those figures regularly.
 MLGCA will also establish and maintain a voluntary exclusion program for sports wagering.